jourzero/waptrunner/README.md

 * Auto-type test names and CWEs
 * Ability to add new tests based on new CVEs or other
 * CVE search on cvedetails.com
+* Update app using Update button that triggers download of updated code on github (from the server side).

 TODO:
 * Add prep scripts to GIT repo